 If I had clients who were celebrating their 25th wedding anniversary and could send me back in time to take photos of their wedding day, what would they tell me they really want photos of?
 That's basically what I'm thinking about while I'm working.
 That kid over there, she's married with kids of her own now.
 That grandparent or parent, they're not around any more.
 That friend by the bar, they moved and my clients haven't seen them in years.
 There are so many small moments and interactions during weddings that may not seem particularly meaningful while they're happening, but photos of those people and those moments could end up being priceless to my clients years and decades after I take them.

 Some of it is a bit depressing to think about, but it's how life is.
-Happiness is only real when it's shared and the people we share the best moments of our lives with are what make those moments what they are.
+Happiness is only real when it's shared, and the people we share the best moments of our lives with are the reason those moments are what they are.
 To me that's what weddings are all about.
 When else in anyones life will they get to have all of their family and friends in one place and all dressed up looking their best?
 So I go trigger happy taking photos of not just the bride and groom, but their guests as well.

 Now, despite my best efforts, I don't always get great shots of every guest.
 In fact I don't think I've ever got great shots of every single guest.
 Some people are harder than others to get good candid shots of because their peripheral vision is dialled in and the second I point my massive lens at them they awkwardly stare at me and it ruins the photo.
 I don't blame people for having this reaction.
 I don't like having my photo taken at all, so I can relate to that uncomfortable feeling some people have when they're being photographed.
 That being said, I do wish people would realize who's really looking back at them through my lens.
 It's not just me.
 It's the bride and groom many years from that moment.
 It's the bride and groom's kids and grandkids who haven't even been born yet.
 I think that's something worth keeping in mind if you're ever attending a wedding and the photographer points their lens your way.